idrinth-api-bench/issues/CONTRIBUTING.md

 ### Mindmap

 Contributing to the mindmap is encouraged.
-The mindmap is build from the data.yml in /mindmap and follows the following schema:
+The mindmap is built from data.yml in /mindmap and follows the following schema:

 ````json